heyunwang1/dvrk-continuum/README.md

 ## Special Thanks

 I would like to extend my special thanks to Anton Deguet, an expert in dVRK from Johns Hopkins University.
-Anton has maintained the dvrk repository and provided invaluable assistance during the development of this project.
+Anton has maintained the dvrk repository and provided invaluable assistance to my team during the development of this project.

 ## Description